 Love them or loathe them, you can’t help but get hooked when you step into a crime documentary binge.
-From high-profile cases like the OJ Simpson trial to the Amanda Knox court case, there is something truly gripping about solving a mysterious crime.
-And Netflix and the BBC is helping to deliver the goods with their abundance of true crime documentaries that’ll have you binge watching on the sofa for days.
+From high-profile cases like the OJ Simpson trial to the Amanda Knox court case, there’s something truly gripping about solving (or not) a mysterious crime.
+And streaming services are getting in on the act, with Netflix leading the way with an abundance of true crime documentaries that’ll have you binge watching on the sofa for days.

 This crime documentary follows the chilling story of Cathy Cesnik – a beloved teacher and nun at a Catholic high school – who mysteriously disappears after two students confide in her about a sexually abusive Priest at their high school.
 Cathy’s body is found but her case remains unsolved.